michzimm/hx_intersight_deploy/README.md

 1. Install docker on your system using the standard docker installation procedure for your particular operating system.

+**Note:** Make sure you select the option to enable linux container support when installing docker on Windows.

    Documentation for installing docker can be found here:
     * Windows: https://docs.docker.com/docker-for-windows/install/

+2.

 #### Step 2: Pull Input Files to Local Machine

-1. Use the green "Clone or Download" button in the `michzimm/hx_intersight_deploy` repository on Github to copy the repository's URL.
+1. In the top right of the `michzimm/hx_intersight_deploy` repository on Github there is a green "Clone or Download" button.
+Click the "Clone or Download" button.
+2. The resulting dropdown/popup box contains the URL for the `michzimm/hx_intersight_deploy` repository.
+Manually copy the URL text or simply click the clipboard icon to the right of the URL text to copy.
-2. Navigate to a directory of your choice on your local machine where you would like to store the necessary input files.
+3. Navigate to a directory of your choice on your local machine where you would like to store the necessary files to run the hx_intersight_deploy tool.
-3. Use the `git clone <repository_URL>` command to pull the input files from the repository.
+4. Use the `git clone <copied repository_URL>` command to pull the input files from the repository to your local machine.

 #### Step 3: Setup Intersight API Authentication File

+**Note:** Intersight Essentials license is required to use the Intersight API.

 1. Log into https://intersight.com.
 2. in the upper right-hand corner, click the "Gear" icon and then on "Settings".